sanskarmodi8/DeepDetect/README.md

 ## 🔮 Future Goals

-- [ ] Implement Grad-CAM for enhanced explainability
+- [ ] Use Attention weights along with Feature maps in Grad-CAM for enhanced explainability
+- [ ] Use MTCNN in Preprocessing component instead of face_recognition
 - [ ] Scale up training with larger datasets and sequence lengths
 - [ ] Add user-configurable sequence length in the application